mishalturkane/paytoroast-contract/README.md

 paytoroast is the first Web3 platform where you can send spicy roasts with crypto attached.
 Accept the roast, get the cash.
 Reject it, and the sender gets refunded.
 We built **DARE**, a novel **Decision-based Action Release Escrow** protocol on Solana, enabling permissionless roast-based payouts.
+---

+ ## How It Works💡
+[Roaster] ->
+Roaster initiates the interaction by submitting:

+A roast message

+A token/SOL amount

+Funds are securely locked in a PDA-based escrow vault.

+[Reciever] ->
+The receiver receives a link to accept or reject the interaction.

+Based on the receiver’s response:

+✅ Accept → The roast is posted (e.g., via Twitter API) and the locked amount is transferred to the receiver.

+❌ Reject → The locked amount is refunded to the original sender (roaster).
+---
 ## 1 Accounts
 ``` roast_state.rs ``` that stores the pda
 ``` bash